 3.128 The spatial strategy applies across all the broad areas and river corridors and will be delivered through the policies of this Local Plan.
 It follows that the Local Plan policies will need to be interpreted in slightly different ways in the different areas if they are to operate effectively.
 For example, opportunities for agricultural diversification exist throughout, but we are likely to see more applications for development related to vineyards across the Dip Slope, and more for woodfuel supply chains in the Western Weald.
 The spatial portrait and spatial strategy will help to inform the preparation of further Neighbourhood Development Plans (NDP).
-Planning applications should reference it as appropriate.
+Planning applications should reference the spatial portrait and spatial strategy as appropriate.